What then shall we say to these things? If God is for us, who can be against us? (Romans 8:31).

 For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
 And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified (Romans 8:29-30).

-You would do well to follow Paul’s example by examining your heart as it pertains to how you think about and treat your spouse.
-These questions will aid you as you practically work out the gospel in your marriage.
+You would do well to follow Paul’s example by examining your heart regarding how you think about and treat your spouse.
+These questions will aid you as you consider the gospel and its practical outworking in your marriage.

-Ask the Spirit to illuminate your mind to see where you may be failing.
-Ask the Father to give you the power to set aside what you want while enabling you to be Jesus to your spouse.
-Be prepared to write down the thoughts that He brings to your mind.
-Take your soul to task while resisting temptations to make this about any areas where your spouse may have failed you.
+Ask the Spirit to illuminate your mind so you can see where you may need to adjust your attitude and actions toward your spouse.
+Ask the Father to give you the power to set aside what you want while enabling you to provide Christ practically to your spouse.
+Be prepared to write down the thoughts that come to mind.
+Take your soul to task while resisting all temptations to make this about what your spouse has done to you.
+Perhaps you can address their need to change later.
+As you complete this project, invite your spouse into the process to discuss your thoughts with them, with plans to change.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.